Ana Martins Marques

 Ana Martins Marques (born November 7, 1977) is a Brazilian poet.

 Life

 Marques was born in Belo Horizonte.
 She has a master's degree in literature and a doctorate in compared literature at the Federal University of Minas Gerais.
 She works as an editor and proofreader for the Minas Gerais State Legislative Assembly.

 Her first book, A vida submarina (2009), is a collection of poems awarded the Prêmio Cidade de Belo Horizonte in 2007 and 2008.
 She was also awarded the Prêmio Alphonsus de Guimaraens, for her second book, Da arte das armadilhas (2011).
+In 2013, she wrote a doctoral thesis entitled Paisagem com figuras: fotografia na literatura contemporânea on photography in the literature of poets W.G.
+Sebald, Bernardo Carvalho, Alan Paul and Orhan Pamuk.